Failure of delamination and adherence of leaflets to underlying RV myocardium

 Atrial septal defect occurs in most Ebstein cases (right to left shunting=degree of cyanosis after birth)

-Right ventricular outflow obstruction is the most commonly associated type of pulmonary stenosis
+Functional right ventricular outflow obstruction (infundibular stenosis) is the most commonly associated type of pulmonary stenosis

 Functional pulmonary atresia is demonstrated due to the reduced force of contraction of the right ventricle, true pulmonary atresia can be seen also